Separability in Morse local-to-global groups: Introduction

 Our main theorem is concerned with separability of products of \emph{stable subgroups}.
-Stable subgroups were introduced in \cite{DurhamTaylorStability} where they showed that a the convex cocompact subgroups of the mapping class groups are precisely the stable ones.
+Stable subgroups were introduced by Durham and Taylor, who showed that the convex cocompact subgroups of the mapping class groups are precisely the stable ones \cite{DurhamTaylorStability}.
 For infinite cyclic subgroups the notion of stability and fixing a Morse quasigeodesic agree, and in general stable subgroups present many properties akin to quasiconvex subgroups of hyperbolic groups.

 \begin{thm} Let \(G\) be a finitely generated group with the Morse local-to-global property, and suppose that any stable subgroup of \(G\) is separable.
 Then the product of any stable subgroups of \(G\) is separable. \end{thm}